-Program Overview
+Program overview

 The Double Degree - Honours Bachelor of Arts - Sociology & Bachelor of Education - Primary/Junior program at Lakehead University is designed for students who wish to combine their passion for sociology with a career in education.
-This unique program allows students to earn two degrees simultaneously, equipping them with a comprehensive understanding of social dynamics and educational practices.
+This unique program allows students to earn two degrees simultaneously, providing a comprehensive understanding of social dynamics and educational practices.
 Graduates will be well-prepared to engage with diverse communities and contribute positively to the field of education.

-Program Structure
+Program structure

 The program is structured as a six-year course of study, which includes both theoretical and practical components.
 Students will engage in a variety of learning experiences that prepare them for their future careers.
 Key features of the program structure include: